CodeReviewDAO/dxd_codereview/Reviews/ 359 - Improved Golang SDK for Casper Network/1 - Go SDK improvement/README.md

 ### Project Documentation

 The reviewer observed that the README of the project has detailed general and usage documentation.
 The README could be improved to be more readable.
+Please add the version of Go supported by the SDK to prevent question and errors for the end-users.

 Requirement | Finding
 ------------ | -------------